 It was bad enough that Peter was saying one thing and doing another but, by being a bad example, he had an impact on those around him.
 He was known to be an apostle and so was given respect and authority which caused others to do the same thing including Barnabas.
 That is one of the reasons why we, as Christians, should strive to be like Jesus and not any man.
 Jesus (the Good Shepherd) will never lead His sheep astray.

-When I saw that they were not acting in line with the truth of the gospel, I said to Peter in front of them all, 'You are a Jew, yet you live like a Gentile and not like a Jew.
-How is it, then, that you force Gentiles to follow Jewish customs?'
+But when I saw that they were not walking a straight path, keeping in line with the truth of the Good News, I said to Kefa, right in front of everyone, "If you, who are a Jew, live like a Goy and not like a Jew, why are you forcing the Goyim to live like Jews?

 Paul publicly corrected Peter with a question.
 Basically, Paul asked how Peter could enjoy the freedom that he has in Jesus Christ and yet deny that freedom and in fact try to put the Gentiles back to bondage of the law.
 This may seem harsh but the same question could and should be asked to many "religious leaders" today.